Your dog’s vomit can tell you a lot about their health and the things they might have eaten.

 If your pet vomits enormous amounts of foam, that could indicate a severe condition: Cushing’s disease (hyperadrenocorticism), diabetes, gastric or intestinal foreign bodies, bloat or tick paralysis.
 Your pet may also vomit foam if they are taking some seizure medication.

 If your pet vomits off-white (cream) to a grey coloured substance, that could indicate stones or crystals in their stomach.
-Certain toxins like aspirin, grapes and raisins can cause vomiting of this type as well.
+Certain toxins like aspirin, grapes and raisins can also cause vomiting of this type.
 So does certain infectious diseases like leptospirosis and staphylococcus infections.

 If your pet vomits yellow or golden-brown, that could indicate bile in their stomach.
 Bile is a fluid produced by the liver that helps digest food, but if your pet overeats fat, it can cause vomiting of this colour.